 Below, we’ve covered the essentials of buying an I color diamond, from how I color diamonds look compared to higher color grades to the easiest ways to make an I color diamond look its best once it’s set in an engagement ring.

-When diamonds are sent to the GIA or AGS prior to going on sale, they’re analyzed and graded to give you, the customer, an understanding of their quality.
+When diamonds are sent to the GIA prior to going on sale, they’re analyzed and graded to give you, the customer, an understanding of their quality.
 This lab analysis covers everything from the four Cs to factors such as a diamond’s dimensions, fluorescence and more.

 As we covered in our guide to diamond color, I color diamonds fit into the “near colorless” range of the GIA’s color scale.
 This means that while an I color diamond looks virtually colorless to the naked eye, it may display some hints of yellow coloration when viewed in a lab setting.